Relativistic Tight-Binding Model for Hexagonal Lattice: Application to Graphene: APPENDIX

-\paragraph{} The popularity in graphene research mainly stems from its unique and fascinating electronic \cite{novoselov2005two, bostwick2007quasiparticle, RevModPhys.81.109, chen2021electrically} and magnetic properties \cite{chen2021electrically,fan2019doping,PhysRevB.65.245420} and also due to the promise of potential applications and emergence of a new paradigm of relativistic-condensed matter physics \cite{geim2010rise}.
-Some of these physical properties are: it's minimum conductance never falls bellow the value corresponding to the smallest quantum unit of conductance even when the charge carrier concentrations tends to zero \cite{novoselov2005two}, tunable conductivity in twisted monolayer-bilayer graphene system \cite{chen2021electrically}, insulating behaviour at low temperatures \cite{chen2021electrically}, half-integer quantum hall effect \cite{PhysRevB.65.245420}, unconventional magnetic oscillations \cite{PhysRevB.69.075104} and strong orbital diamagnetism \cite{PhysRevB.91.214405}.
-The anomalous electronic properties of graphene arises from its characteristic band structure which is due to the effectively massless charge carriers with relativistic behaviour known as Dirac fermions at energies near Fermi level where the conical valance band and conduction band meet at a single point in momentum space called the Dirac points. \paragraph{} Because of these physical properties of graphene it is desirable to investigate into a first principle calculation method that takes into account both the relativistic effect and magnetic field.
-There are several studies where the electronic structure is calculated with non-relativistic tight binding model \cite{kundu2011tight,PhysRevB.66.035412} and a large number of these studies have been without considering the overlap integral \cite{PhysRevB.66.035412,PhysRevB.77.115410,RevModPhys.81.109}.
-There also exists a lot of credible relativistic calculation methods of electronic structures in absence of magnetic filed \cite{Koelling_1975,takeda1978scalar,higuchi1995self} that have been successfully applied to f-electron materials \cite{higuchi1996fermi}, but the electronic structure calculation method that can deal with magnetic field and relativistic effects simultaneously is desired for the study. \paragraph{} In 2015 a Non-perturbative Tight-Binding (TB) method called the magnetic-field-containing relativistic tight-bindng approximation method (MFRTB method) was developed incorporating both the relativistic effects and magnetic field in the same footing and was applied to silicon crystal immersed in magnetic field \cite{PhysRevB.91.075122}.
-The MFRTB method was developed to alternatively describe the oscillatory behaviour of the magnetization as a function of magnetic field (the de Haas-van Alphen effect) from a view point of the first-principle calculation.
-The MFRTB method was successfully able to calculate the relativistic energy band structures of silicon in an external magnetic field \cite{PhysRevB.91.075122} that explained the suppression of softening in the elastic constant of boron-doped silicon in an external magnetic field, and also revisit the dHvA effect in a first-principle way \cite{PhysRevB.91.245101}.
-This method also presents the relativistic version of the Slater-Koster table in which the relativistic hopping integrals are explicitly expressed in terms of relativistic TB parameters for the interactions corresponding to $2s$ and $2p$ orbitals. \paragraph{} In order to apply the MFRTB method to graphene in magnetic field, the magnetic hopping integrals must be expressed in terms of relativistic hopping integrals for zero magnetic field and magnetic field-dependent phase factor.
-So as an initial step, we need to formulate a relativistic TB approximation method for graphene in zero magnetic field.
-In this paper a relativistic TB model for graphene in absence of magnetic field is formulated starting from the Dirac equation for an electron in a periodic potential.
-Then the Dirac hamiltonian matrix and overlap matrix of the system is constructed utilizing the relativistic Slater-Koster table considering the nearest neighbour interactions between $2s$ and $2p$ orbitals.
-Then by solving the general eigen value equation for different $\emph{\textbf{k}}$ points in the first Brillouin zone using computer program (Python), the relativistic electronic structure of graphene is produced.
-Our results have shown an appearance of a small band gap ($25$ $\mu$eV) at the Dirac points due to the relativistic effect (spin-orbit coupling), which is in excellent agreement with the first principle calculation results using the linearized augmented plane-wave method incorporating the spin-orbit coupling \cite{PhysRevB.80.235431}. \paragraph{}
+Our objective is to apply the MFRTB method to graphene.
+In order to apply the MFRTB method to materials in magnetic field, the magnetic hopping integrals must be expressed in terms of the relativistic hopping integrals for zero magnetic field and a magnetic field-dependent phase factor.
+So as an initial step, we need to formulate a relativistic TB model in zero magnetic field.
+The main objective of the study in this paper is to build a relativistic TB model for a regular hexagonal graphene lattice in absence of magnetic field whose results can be extended for calculations in presence of magnetic field.
+Starting from the Dirac equation for an electron in a periodic potential, the Dirac Hamiltonian matrix and overlap matrix of the system is constructed utilizing the relativistic Slater-Koster table considering the nearest neighbour interactions between $s$ and $p$ orbitals.
+Then by solving the general eigen value equation for different $\emph{\textbf{k}}$ points in the first Brillouin zone, the relativistic electronic structure of graphene is obtained.
+Our results have shown an appearance of a band gap of $25$ $\mu$eV for graphene at the Dirac points due to the spin-orbit coupling, which is in excellent agreement with the first principle calculation results of graphene using the linearized augmented plane-wave method incorporating the spin-orbit coupling \cite{PhysRevB.80.235431}.